Assay accuracy in malt

 On the other hand, when it comes to reproducibility, we are comparing different laboratories with different teams that are using the same method.
 Can a method carried out in one lab environment be compared to the same method done in a different lab environment?

-Common barley malt has a diastatic power value between 200 – 600 °WK, although for most producers it is rather between 250 and 350 °WK.
-The repeatability (r95) range defined by EBC would be then between ±14 and ±28 °WK; when we talk about reproducibility (R95), the range would be between ±51 and ±110 °WK.
+Common barley malt has a diastatic power value between 200 – 600 °WK.
+Although for most producers it is rather between 250 and 350 °WK.
+The repeatability (r95) range defined by EBC would be then between ±14 and ±28 °WK.
+Reproducibility (R95) wise, the range would be between ±51 and ±110 °WK.

-For alpha amylase, regular barley malt has normally a value between 30 and 100 DU; in terms of repeatability, it translates into a range between ±2 and ±6.7 DU; in terms of reproducibility, it is already established by EBC to be ±10 DU for the whole 30-100 DU interval.
-With the GlycoSpot method, one can always achieve both r95 (replicas of the same sample in the same lab) and R95 (in comparison to other laboratories using EBC method).
+For alpha amylase, regular barley malt has normally a value between 30 and 100 DU.
+In terms of repeatability, it translates into a range between ±2 and ±6.7 DU.
+In terms of reproducibility, it is already established by EBC to be ±10 DU for the whole 30-100 DU interval.
+With the GlycoSpot method, you can always achieve both r95 and R95 .
 A usual term used in the analytical world is “accuracy”, which is the ability to achieve the exact result/measurement.
 When it comes to EBC and malt in general, we have what we call ring trials.
 These consist of 10-50 different laboratories using EBC methods for diastatic power and alpha amylase.
 The average or median result is taken as the reference value or the “true” value.

 Depending on how far you are from the reference value, then you can define the accuracy criteria.
 EBC sets a loose standard with reproducibility R95: because it is so wide (±51 to 110 °WK or ±10 DU), most malthouses do not consider a method accurate enough if it merely meets R95 criteria against reference values from ring trials.